Rome Catacombs Tour With Capuchin Crypts

 The Domitilla Catacombs

-Forming an elaborate maze of underground tunnels, the Christian Catacombs of Domitilla provide a rare glimpse into the earliest practice of Christianity in Rome.
-Located about 15 minutes outside of Rome and hidden deep underground, the catacombs were created in the second century as a response to the shortage of space for graves in Rome’s city center.
-These Catacombs on the outskirts of Rome contain the remains of about 150,000 bodies, which are tucked away from visibility.
+Forming an elaborate maze of underground tunnels, the Christian Catacombs of Domitilla are the largest Catacombs system in Rome.
+The Catacombs are located about 15 minutes outside of Rome's city center and were created in the second century as a response to the shortage of space for graves in Rome’s city center.
+The Domitilla Catacombs contain thousands of burial plots, where the remains of Ancient Romans were once located.

 The Appian Way and Aurelian Walls